Code-Institute-Submissions/SerenAppy-Web-App/README.md

 ### Wireframes

 I decided that it would be more helpful to have mockups than simple wireframes.
-The mockups were done in [figma](https://www.figma.com/).
+The mockups were built in [figma](https://www.figma.com/).

 Link to the mockups can be found [here](https://www.figma.com/file/ld7rwps08gZCxYCipi7M3o/SerenAppy?node-id=0%3A1).
 The mockups were designed for the mobile first approach.
 I have produced a desktop and mobile mockup of the landing page.
 For the meditation pages I have only produced mobile mockups as the layout will remain the same on all screen sizes.